ScottA27/BattleShips/README.md

 * Play again button
     * I would have liked to have added a button which would refresh the game and let the user play again.
 I however, didn't have enough time to do so.

 ## Testing

+### PEP8

+* I used the Code Institutes own PEP8 Python linter.
+This passed me 2 errors which are to do with the length of lines.
+However, when I try to fix by putting the code across 2 lines the code doesn't work.

+### Browser Compatability

+* The programme has been tested on the following browsers:
+    * Chrome
+    * Firefox
+    * Safari

+### Bugs

+#### Solved Bugs

+* There was a problem initially in the "validate coordinates" function where if they player would guess the same co-ordinates it would still count it as though a shot had been taken.
+After going over the code I figured out that the problem was easily solved by adding a simple continue statement within the if statement that checks if the player has already guessed those co-ordinates.

+#### Unsolved Bugs

+* There are no unsolved bugs that I am aware of.

 ## Deployment

 ## Credits